Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   The *Inherit configuration* toggle and the *Inherit/Copy values* drop-down list are locked.

 2. Click the [SAVE] button.
-  The new attribute set is saved.
+  The new attribute set has been saved.
 The *Create attribute set* view changes to the *Edit attribute set* view.
 The *Attribute set created* pop-up window is displayed.

   ![Attribute set created](../../Assets/Screenshots/DataHub/Settings/AttributeSets/AttributeSetCreated.png "[Attribute set created]")